facelessuser/Rummage/README.md

 Rummage will keep a history of your last congiuration between sessions.
 It will also keep a history of the last 20 configurations of search, file search, etc.

-Rummage can generally search ASCII, UTF8, UTF16, Latin-1, and it will search for ASCII strings in binary files if binary file option is enabled.
-It really doesn't use an encoding detection right now since detecting the encoding is kind of slow in Python.
-It just loops through the aforementioned encodings trying to open the files in different encodings (which turned out to be the fastet so far in Python).
+Rummage can generally search ASCII, UTF8, UTF16 (poor detection without BOM), UTF32 with BOM (haven't really tested this), Latin-1, and maybe cp1252 (Assuming it can rule out Latin-1), and it will search for ASCII strings in binary files if binary file option is enabled.

 Rummage has the ability to save and load commonly used regex.
 It also has a simple regex tester to help you sort out complicated regex.